 You must buy tickets ahead since there’s a daily maximum to protect the Machu Picchu site.
 Our tickets and guide were included in our tour package from Monograms.
-While some hike the Inca trail for four days to reach it, the must easier option is taking a bumpy bus ride to the entrance.
+While some hike the Inca trail for four days to reach it, the much easier option is taking a bumpy bus ride to the entrance.
 It’s a short uphill walk to the ruins.

 The historic center of Lima is on the UNESCO World Heritage List.
 The Plaza de Armas is a popular gathering spot dating back to 1535.